murank/Git-Hooks/README.markdown

 and insert it to the first line of a commit message.
 The formats of a branch name and a message to be inserted are configurable.

+* __prepare-commit-msg__ (for normal repository):
+Show diff of the current commit when editing its commit message.

+ NB: the messages of the commits with -c or -C options won't include the diff, since we cannot distinguish the options
+(one can ignore the additional information but the other cannot).

 * __common.sh__ (for normal repository):
 Common functions for pre-commit and commit-msg.